Central Highlands of Sri Lanka

 Assessment information

-One of the key current threats to the site relates to an increasing number of invasive plant and animal species that have been identified in the property.
+Key current threats to the site relate to an increasing number of invasive plant and animal species that have been identified in the property alongside the impacts of climate change including changes in precipitation and an increase in the frequency and intensity of extreme weather events.
 Nine problematic species have been identified, which could have a significant impact on its Outstanding Universal Value, especially combined with the effects of climate change.
 A further key threat is forest dieback, which has been registered in the Horton Plains National Park component where 22 plant species are reported to be affected.
 A number of factors have been identified as contributing to plant vulnerability to fungal attacks, but ongoing research is still needed to find a solution to this problem.
-Trapping leopards using snares, as well as illegal vegetable cultivation in highland wetlands, habitat shifting due to changing climate, illegal pet trade, poaching of threatened agamid lizards and illegal collection of Sri Lankan wild Agarwood are serious threats that have been emerging in recent times.
+Trapping leopards using snares, as well as illegal vegetable cultivation in highland wetlands, habitat shifting due to changing climate, illegal pet trade, poaching of threatened agamid lizards and illegal collection of Sri Lankan wild Agarwood are serious threats that emerged in recent times and continue to pose a threat to the site.

-Other threats emanates from seasonal and localised heavy visitation.
+Other threats emanate from seasonal and localised heavy visitation.
 Garbage disposal, pollution and disturbance from vehicles have been the direct result of the high number of annual visitors to the site, particularly to Horton Plains National Park and the Peak Wilderness Protected Area.
-In addition, unregulated tourism is now also increasing in Knuckles Conservation Forest.
-New visitor management plans are being prepared for each component, and an action plan is being prepared to prevent and mitigate the environmental impact of the pilgrimage season in the Peak Wilderness Protected Area.
-Since 2000, there has been no legal cardamom cultivation allowed and the current illegal cardamom cultivation is limited to the maintenance of abandoned crops thus posing a relatively low threat to the site.
+In addition, unregulated tourism appears to be increasing in Knuckles Conservation Forest.
+New visitor management plans were being prepared for each component, but could only be found for KCF, and an action plan was being prepared to prevent and mitigate the environmental impact of the pilgrimage season in the Peak Wilderness Protected Area.

 Invasive Non-Native/ Alien Species, Pathogens